 The flexibility that comes with freelancing does not just mean that you can pick when to work and what projects to work on, you can (usually) also control your environment.
 For Wesley this means being in different locations during different phases of his work.
 The environment plays a very important role in my work, it helps me get into the right mode.
 For example, there are times when I want to brainstorm and bounce ideas with someone and other time when I lock myself in a room to focus and be “in the zone”.
 Additionally, there are times when I just want to relax and let my mind wander.’

 Wesley believes that the solution to the above is creating spaces that can cater for different type of phases in the work process.
 ‘Spaces need to be versatile.
 They should be able to provide options for interaction, concentration and creation.’
 Coworking spaces are often very good at catering for versatility needs.
 You’ll have hot desk areas where you can be around people, bounce ideas and have your client meetings.
 Nowadays, many coworking spaces also offer call pods designed not just for calls but also for tasks that require undisturbed concentration.
 And then you have the break out spaces, often designed to allow for free flow of creativity in a relaxed environment.

 Most freelancers still work from home

 According to LFS data, 66% of all freelancers in the UK work either full time from home, or have their home as their main workplace.
 The benefit of this is of course keeping costs down, which may be particularly important when first starting out.
 But the need to venture outside the home to different spaces is evident even here, as out of the 66% who work from home, more than half still use other spaces to break up the working week.
-These spaces are often coffee shops, libraries and especially in urban environments – co-working spaces.
-It is clear that as the world of work change, the world of work space must too, and we’re happy to be part of this journey.
+These spaces are often coffee shops, libraries and – especially in urban environments – coworking spaces.
+It is clear that as the world of work changes, the world of workspace must too, and we’re happy to be part of this journey.